Professional Indoor Football League (1998): Lawsuit with the Arena Football League

-In February 1998, the Arena Football League sued the PIFL for allegedly infringing its trademarks, copyrights and patent.
-The PIFL answered and denied the Arena Football League's allegations.
-Late in June 1998, the Arena Football League filed a Motion for Preliminary Injunction before Judge Harry Leinenweber in Federal Court in the Northern District of Illinois.
+In February 1998, the Arena Football League (AFL) sued the PIFL for allegedly infringing its trademarks, copyrights and patent.
+The PIFL answered and denied the AFL's allegations.
+Late in June 1998, the AFL filed a Motion for Preliminary Injunction before Judge Harry Leinenweber in Federal Court in the Northern District of Illinois.
 The Motion was set for hearing on July 21, 1998.
-On July 20, 1998, the PIFL and its league members filed their response, which included video tapes and other evidence refuting the Arena Football League's allegations.
-On July 22, 1998, the day after receiving the PIFL's legal papers, the Arena Football League withdrew its Motion for Preliminary Injunction in a lawsuit in Federal Court in Chicago.
-This ended the Arena Football League's efforts to challenge the practices of any competing professional "indoor" football league and clarified that its patent essentially applied to its end zone rebound nets, not any and all efforts to play American football indoors.
+On July 20, 1998, the PIFL and its league members filed their response, which included video tapes and other evidence refuting the AFL's allegations.
+On July 22, 1998, the day after receiving the PIFL's legal papers, the AFL withdrew its Motion for Preliminary Injunction in a lawsuit in Federal Court in Chicago.
+This ended the AFL's efforts to challenge the practices of any competing professional "indoor" football league and clarified that its patent essentially applied to its end zone rebound nets, not any and all efforts to play American football indoors.

-On November 12, 1998, The Professional Indoor Football League (PIFL) and the Arena Football League reached a settlement agreement in the lawsuit brought by the Arena Football League against the PIFL for patent infringement.
-As part of the settlement, all present and future PIFL teams have agreed to honor the patents, trademarks, copyrights and net structure of the Arena Football League, and in return the Arena Football League has withdrawn its motion to seek a restraining order to prevent the PIFL from playing its games.
-Additionally, the PIFL has agreed to use the following disclaimer, "PIFL and its teams are not affiliated, sponsored or associated with the Arena Football League or any of its member teams", on all official publications.
-Professional Indoor Football League Commissioner Mike Storen stated, "The Professional Indoor Football League is happy to acknowledge the uniqueness of the Arena Football League's patented net system and method of play on the basis that this settlement will allow the Professional Indoor Football League to expand in an orderly fashion."
+On November 12, 1998, the PIFL and the AFL reached a settlement agreement in the lawsuit brought by the AFL against the PIFL for patent infringement.
+As part of the settlement, all present and future PIFL teams have agreed to honor the patents, trademarks, copyrights and net structure of the AFL, and in return the AFL has withdrawn its motion to seek a restraining order to prevent the PIFL from playing its games.
+Additionally, the PIFL has agreed to use the following disclaimer, "PIFL and its teams are not affiliated, sponsored or associated with the AFL or any of its member teams", on all official publications.
+PIFL Commissioner Mike Storen stated, "The Professional Indoor Football League is happy to acknowledge the uniqueness of the AFL's patented net system and method of play on the basis that this settlement will allow the Professional Indoor Football League to expand in an orderly fashion."